75

 This, ladies and gentlemen, is something that is commonly known as Negative SEO.

-Negative SEO is the act of using Black Hat SEO on other websites in order to get them penalized by Google.
+Negative SEO is the act of using Black Hat SEO (the exact opposite of white hat SEO) on other websites in order to get them penalized by Google.
 Negative SEO can also include reducing the effectiveness of a website’s SEO properties by disabling or altering them.

 Dealing with Negative SEO techniques can be quite tricky since some of them are out of your control, like pointing bad links (a.k.a link bomb) to your site.
 Another thing is, they are also a bit hard to detect.